From Childhood Through College

 June 02, 1947

 After graduating from Lee's-McRae college, Nell set out to find her place in the world.
 She made her way down to Atlanta, Georgia where her sister June was living at the time.
 Nell loved Atlanta and decided to stay.
-In order to support herself, she got a job at a local bank and began taking classes at Georgia State University.
+In order to support herself, she got a job at a local bank.

 It was during this time that she was introduced to this dynamic Georgia Tech football star and Captain of the Rifle Team, Sid Williams.
 The two developed a bond that would last over 60 years.